 Well #2 is a substantial supply, which supplies the new Microfiltration Plant.
 Both are located in Memorial Park.
-This facility is the most substantial improvement made to the water system in recent years; this plant is state of the art membrane filter system with a rated capacity to treat 1,000,000 gallons per day.
-This facility went into service in April
+This plant is a membrane filter system with a rated capacity to treat 1,000,000 gallons per day.
+This facility went into service in April 2012.

-2012.
 The plant has been producing water of outstanding quality from a source that previously had no filtration and was determined to be Groundwater Under Direct Influence (GWUDI) of surface water.
 Chlorine for disinfection and Ortho Phosphate for sequestering are the only chemicals added to the water at this plant.

-Well # 3
+Well #3

 Well #3 is a backup source and is located north of Route17A at the east end of the Village.
-Well #3 has been offline since May 2nd, 2012 shortly after the Microfiltration Plant came on line on April 30th, 2012.
+Well #3 has been offline since May 2nd, 2012 shortly after the Microfiltration Plant came online on April 30th, 2012.
 In the past when Well #3 was used, the water was disinfected with chlorine to destroy microorganisms prior to entering the distribution system.
 The water from Well #3 has been determined to be Groundwater Under Direct Influence (GWUDI) of surface water, which requires treatment by filtration.
 Because of this determination, this supply, currently without filtration, would only be used in a very limited fashion, generally during emergency situations.
 Were the well to be used without filtration the Village would issue a Boil Water Order for its customers.
 In 2019 the Village completed an engineering evaluation for a treatment system that will provide the Village the ability to use the well as a safe water resource meeting Federal requirement.
-Proposals for design phase engineering services were solicited.
-Upon completion of design the project will be bid, contracted and then the filtration plant will be constructed.
+An engineering firm has been engaged to prepare the final design and contract documents and submit those documents to the Orange County Health Department for approval.
+Upon completion and approval of the design the project will be bid, contracted and then the filtration plant will be constructed.